ipython/ipython/docs/source/notebook/nbformat.rst

 display_data
 ************

-Rich display messages (as created by ``display_data`` messages) contain data keyed by mime-type.
-All mime-type data should The metadata of these messages may be keyed by mime-type as well.
+Rich display outputs, as created by ``display_data`` messages, contain data keyed by mime-type.
+This is often called a mime-bundle, and shows up in various locations in the notebook format and message spec.
+The metadata of these messages may be keyed by mime-type as well.

 .. sourcecode:: python